hojelse/using-algs4/README.md

 ### Option 1 - terminal command with manual classpath

-With this option you need to reference `algs4.jar` every time you want to run your program, using the command `java -cp algs4.jar myfile.java`
+With this option you need to reference `algs4.jar` every time you want to run your program, using the command `java -cp algs4.jar MyProgram.java`

 #### 1. Folder structure

 Place MyProgram.java and algs4.jar in the same folder, or maybe place algs4.jar in a library folder like this:

 ```
-my_ADS_programs/
+kattis/
 ├─── lib/
 │    └─── algs4.jar
 ├─── MyProgram.java